wbic16/hello-phext/README.md

 # hello-phext

 This repository demonstrates how to work with phext from a rust context.
 Phext is 11 dimensional plain hypertext.
+Refer to unit tests for example phext documents.

 ## Build